ibm-cloud-architecture/refarch-jee-customerorder/tutorial/tutorial.md

 Click [here](step4.md) for the instructions.

 ### Step 5.
-Deploy the Liberty app on your IBM Cloud private
+Deploy the Liberty app on your IBM Cloud Private
 ------------------------------------------------------------

-In this final step, we are going to deploy our Liberty app to our IBM Cloud private through the Kubernetes command line interface.
+In this final step, we are going to deploy our Liberty app to our IBM Cloud Private through the Kubernetes command line interface.

 Click [here](step5.md) for the instructions.